Tilapiatsu/blender-Universal_Multi_Importer/README.md

 ### Import any number of suported formats
 With this addon, you can import multiple files of different formats from the same import dialog.
 Just click on `File`>`Import`>`Universal Multi Importer`, select the files and clic on `Import ALL`,  and the addon will take care of using the proper import command.

-### Progressive import
+### Interactive Import
-This addon also allows you to progressively import each files and see the viewport updating live, prevent the windows to freeze for many seconds.
-It is also designed to import big data sets with ease, making the import process more stable and predictable.
+This addon also allows you to progressively import each files and see the viewport updating live, preventing the windows to freeze for many seconds.
+It is also designed to import big set of files with ease, making the import process more stable and predictable.

-### Command Batcher
+# Command Batcher
+Just select any objects in your scene, then clic on `Object`>`Command Batcher` and you will be able to process all selected files with the python commands that you inputed.

+### Import and Batch
 You can also batch process imported files right after import with custom macros

 # Supported Formats